The key decision criteria for your B2B online shop based on Shopware

 Budget limits for individual users or departments

-Shopware Check: The standard Shopware version offers little functionality in this area.
-While B2B plugins expand this, verify if the offered role concepts fit your internal processes.
-Individual adjustments are often necessary.
+Shopware check: The standard Shopware version offers little functionality here.
+B2B plugins expand this, but check carefully whether the role concepts offered fit your internal processes.
+In many cases, custom adjustments are necessary.

 Direct entry of item numbers (SKUs)